-The following are Freehold Real Estate advertisements for the Paul Place Plan and the Fourth Ward developments that appeared in the Pittsburgh Press in 1905 and 1907.
+The following are Freehold Real Estate advertisements for the Paul Place Plan and the Fourth Ward developments that appeared in the Pittsburgh Press from 1904 through 1907.
 They give an interesting perspective on Brookline and how the community was viewed at the turn of the 20th century.

 Brookline, then part of West Liberty Borough, had traditionally been a rural farming and mining center, sparsely populated due to it's isolation from the bustling metropolitan and industrial centers in of Pittsburgh.
 The opening of the Mount Washington Transit Tunnel and the establishment of trolley service in the South Hills were the catalyst to an era of dramatic change.